nsiatras/rsdoc-to-sab-converter/README.md

 .rsdoc to .sab Converter
 ------
-A very simple tool to convert DesignSpark Mechanical .rsdoc files into Standard ACIS Binary (SAB) files.\n This .sab  files can be converted into STEP format easily in order to be opened with several CAM software (SprutCAM, EdgeCam etc..)
+A very simple tool to convert DesignSpark Mechanical .rsdoc files into Standard ACIS Binary (SAB) files.<br>
+This .sab  files can be converted into STEP format easily in order to be opened with several CAM software (SprutCAM, EdgeCam etc..)